TGlock/G9/README.md

   Request handler functions need only accept a request and response.
 E.g. myhandler = async (req, res) => { ... }

   Early versions of g9 explored a third "context" (ctx) parameter similar to other frameworks.
-Ultimately decided to minimally decorate the request and response objects rather than create an additional context object.

-  Use of symbols (in progress) should help avoid name collisions if 3rd party packages are introduced.
+Ultimately decided to minimally decorate the native request and response objects rather than create an additional context object.
+See g9.augment() for details.
+Use of symbols (TODO) should help avoid name collisions with 3rd party and future nodejs attributes.

-  The native node request and response objects are minimally decorated in the G9.augment method method.
+  Note:

-  Note use of middleware that must alter a response before it is sent implies some mechanism to hold (buffer) the response until the last middleware executes.  ( This is true of any framework )  Buffering data across requests, async function processing during requests and number of concurrent requests costs memory in any system.
+  Use of middleware that must alter or cancel a response before it is sent implies some mechanism to hold (buffer) the response until the last middleware executes.

+  request.prepare(...) and response.reply(...) enable buffering of response data and assigning a 'sender' function at any point during request processing.

+  ( Buffering of data across requests, async function processing during requests and number of concurrent requests will increase memory cost. )

-  At the same time, streaming responses can lower memory costs, thus there is functionality to support both requirements simultaneously.
+  Simple streaming responses can help lower memory costs, and there is functionality to support streaming (chunked) responses.
+See send_stream() and send_file().

 ---